iamgbsmith/til/postgres/partial-indexes.md

 __Category: Postgres__

 A partial index is an index built over a subset of a table.
-Partial indexes allow you to create indexes with a predicate (filter / where clause) defined by a conditional expression and are typically smaller resulting in fast reads and fast writes.
+Partial indexes allow you to create indexes with a predicate (filter / where clause) defined by a conditional expression, and they are typically smaller resulting in faster reads and writes.

 For example, to create a partial index include a `WHERE` clause in the index creation statement: